falaki 4 months ago

 All just additional evidense that we are still basically cave people with nuclear weapons.

-• mmooss 8 hours ago
+• mmooss 4 months ago

 I don't find this kind of comment helpful.
 Humans do awful things and also do wonderful things.
 Probably very few people reading this live in anarchy, and the great majority live in peaceful, prosperous, and free place where rights are protected - humans did that and do that.